corcorf/tweetl/README.md

 - ETL using python, sqlalchemy, pymongo, pandas
 - Sentiment analysis with Vader
 - Single Docker image with pip-installable tweetl python package for tweet collection, etl and slack-bot functions

+## Coming Soon...
+- Container management with Kubernetes
+- ETL scheduling with Airflow